ktorn/completium-landing/docs/dapp-first/first6.md

 * `Owner` has been set to the account in your walletn, which means you are now the owner of the asset!
 *  Contract state is back to `0` which is "Not For Sale".

-The internal transaction (at the bottom in the screenshot above) is the transfer of the contract balance (10 tezis) to the previous owner, as per the <Link to='/docs/dapp-first/contract#entrypoints'>contract</Link> entrypoint `claim`:
+The internal transaction (at the bottom in the screenshot above) is the transfer of the contract balance (10 tezies) to the previous owner, as per the <Link to='/docs/dapp-first/contract#entrypoints'>contract</Link> entrypoint `claim`:

 ```archetype {5}
 transition claim () {